network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 tradeoff between using realistic traffic patterns and pushing the network to its limits.

-The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is utilized at its end-to-end capacity and the queue at the bottleneck link is at (or beyond) its maximum occupancy.
-Under these conditions, the network connection's responsiveness will be at its worst.
+The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and consequently, if the sending rate increases even a little, a queue will begin to build up at the entry to the bottleneck link.
+How the bottleneck device manages and limits the growth of that queue will influence the network connection's responsiveness.

 The Responsiveness Test algorithm for reaching working conditions combines multiple standard HTTP transactions with very large data objects according to realistic traffic patterns to create these conditions.

-This allows to create a stable state of working conditions during which the bottleneck of the path between client and server is fully utilized at its capacity and the buffer or the Active Queue Management (AQM) are also used at their maximum, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
+This creates a stable state of working conditions during which the bottleneck of the path between client and server is fully utilized at its capacity and the buffer or the Active Queue Management (AQM) are also used at their maximum, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
 This creates a realistic traffic mix